 The parameters were clearly demonstrable expertise in one particular area, of owning that terrain.

-viagra in india pfizer MARTI: We don't overlap too much.
+MARTI: We don't overlap too much.
 In other words, we don't have people who are working in the same area in this group, because we wanted everybody to be able to share with complete openness, which we all did.

 Now that raises a question I wanted to ask since you aren't overlapping—but you do cover areas such as women's leadership, marketing to women, gender communications, work/life balance, employee engagement and retention, entrepreneurship.
 Are there any big holes in what organizations might look for from a consulting guru that you see as a gap in what you're offering?

 SALLY: I would say the two areas where we have gaps are finance and technology.
 And when we expand, those will be the areas that we address, people who have expertise in those areas.

 MARTI: I think one of the things that we learned was that many of us have the same issues as we're building our businesses.
 We learned an immense amount from each other at our inaugural meeting.

 I got tons of ideas on things that I could do to strengthen my business.
 I hope I contributed a few of my own.
 So, that was the first thing we learned.

 SALLY: Yes, exactly.
 One of the goals was to help each other build our careers with concrete advice.
 On specific issues.
 We spent, for example, at that first meeting, a lot of time focusing on Bev Kaye, who has been extremely successful introducing products over recent years.
 That was a subject of great interest to all of us.
 Pricing, engagements abroad, reaching global audiences, videotapes, those kinds of things were on the list of things to talk about.